Court grants CBI 7-day custody of NSE ex-MD Ramkrishna in co-location scam case | Law-Order

 - India

-A Delhi court on Monday granted the CBI 7-day custodial interrogation of former managing director and chief executive officer of National Stock Exchange (NSE) Chitra Ramkrishna in NSE co-location scam case.
+A Delhi court Monday granted CBI 7-day custodial interrogation of former managing director and chief executive officer of National Stock Exchange (NSE) Chitra Ramkrishna in NSE co-location scam case.

 Special Judge Sanjeev Aggarwal passed the order after hearing arguments from CBI and the counsel appearing for accused.